jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-28.md

 They are not always sure to get the whole tree, though probably they will get a branch.

-At first

-and hardens when exposed
-The higher the
-missed,
-tree, the
-first
-to the air,

-is
-hauled on board by means
-to get the (whole) tree,
-though pro-
-covered with a slimy coating,
-it
-dries
-up
-20
-and then assumes a dull carnation colour.
+At first, it is covered with a slimy coating.
+But it dries up and hardens when exposed to the air and then assumes a dull carnation colour.

-sea.
-boat and the tree
-bably they will get a branch.
-At of a grappling-iron of five is kept under water by leaden sinkers, the whole apparatus being thrown into the the rope make use

-more valuable it is.
+The higher the tree, the more valuable it is.

 If the proper time for fishing is missed, it will be destroyed by worms.